hassanwashere819/diabetes-risk-prediction-brfss/README.md

 # diabetes-risk-prediction-brfss
 Binary classification of diabetes risk using BRFSS health indicator survey data, comparing Random Forest, Gradient Boosting, SVM, and Logistic Regression.
+This project predicts whether an individual has diabetes based on health indicators from the CDC's Behavioral Risk Factor Surveillance System (BRFSS) survey data.
+Three related BRFSS diabetes datasets are combined, cleaned, and used to train and compare four classification models.
+The dataset includes features like BMI, age, income, physical activity, alcohol consumption, and other health indicators.

+Results: Gradient Boosting performed best on accuracy and ROC AUC (83.5% accuracy, 0.797 ROC AUC), followed by Random Forest (80.8% accuracy, 0.722 ROC AUC).
+Both models struggled with recall on the diabetic class specifically, meaning they're much better at correctly identifying non-diabetics than diabetics.
+This is worth stating directly in the README as a known limitation, since accuracy alone hides that weakness on an imbalanced medical dataset.